Cooney taking positives from lay-off

 Ulster scrum-half John Cooney says he is "taking the positives" from his latest injury lay-off as he prepares to return to action against Leinster on Saturday after a hamstring problem.

-Cooney was forced to come off with the injury during Ulster's season-opening United Rugby Championship home wwin over Glasgow in September.
+Cooney was forced to come off with the injury during Ulster's season-opening United Rugby Championship home win over Glasgow in September.

 The 31-year-old was sidelined with a neck injury at the end of last season.